 You may not be able to afford a top of the line web hosting service for your business, but it is not too hard to find a reasonable plan that provides an adequate level of protection – without breaking the bank.

-2. Invest in a Separate Malware Protection Service
+2. Investing in a Separate Malware Protection Service

 As a general rule, it is not advisable to leave your website security solely in the hands of your hosting service.
 This is akin to leaving your apartment protection in the hands of your landlord; they may be responsible for securing your building premises, but it is up to you to ensure that your doors and windows are locked.